vvenla/trumponator/files/suvidiary.md

 2) The 2016 presidential campaign of Donald Trump was formally launched on June 16, 2015.
 In the file Old_Trump_tweets_before_elec.json are the tweets 15.6.2015-7.11.2016

 Two files are combined for further analysis:
-1) Raw_tweets_DonaldTrump_before_elec.json including all tweets from the launch of the presidential campaign 15.6.2015-26.9.2018
+1) Raw_tweets_DonaldTrump_before_elec.json including 13132 tweets from the launch of the presidential campaign 15.6.2015-26.9.2018
-2) Raw_tweets_DonaldTrump_after_elec.json including all tweets after the election day 8.11.2016-26.9.2018
+2) Raw_tweets_DonaldTrump_after_elec.json including 5341 tweets after the election day 8.11.2016-26.9.2018